yaorenmao/lanceroid/README.md

 !ar - list of commands + on/off mod

-Use Fishing Bait 1 to start/pause macro
+Use Fishing Bait 1 to start/pause macro (For lancer)

+Use Fishing Bait 2-5 or Golden Worm to start/pause macro (For Zerk)

 Use Fishing Red Worm to Block/Release Block while Lanceroiding